State Harvest Festival 2025: Celebrate on Poel and in Wismar!

 What many people don't know is that Thanksgiving has deep-rooted religious traditions.
 It is celebrated by Christians, in both Catholic and Protestant communities, on the first Sunday in October.
 Gratitude for the fruits of the earth and a reflection on responsibility towards nature are the focus.
 In church services, the altar is often decorated with beautifully filled baskets, and there are many customs, including weaving harvest crowns from grain and vines.

-The connection between tradition and conviviality continues according to the services.
-At festival meals and dance events you come together, enjoy the community and look back with joy for the good harvest yields.
-It delights the hearts that many communities actively support and often even collect money or food for the needy.
+The combination of tradition and conviviality continues after the services.
+People come together at banquets and dance events, enjoy the community and look back with joy at the good harvests.
+It makes hearts happy that many communities provide active support and often even collect money or food for those in need.

-For all those who plan to visit the festival, the note should be given that the journey to Wismar is recommended on Sunday.
-Parking around the marketplace will be closed from Friday, and traffic restrictions are also expected at short notice during the parade between 11 a.m. and 12.30 p.m.
-The crowd of visitors is also great on the two days, which is why patience and a good mood are required!
+For all those planning to visit the festival, it should be noted that traveling to Wismar on Sunday is recommended.
+Parking spaces around the market square will be closed from Friday, and traffic restrictions are expected at short notice during the parade between 11 a.m. and 12.30 p.m.
+There are also large numbers of visitors on both days, which is why patience and a good mood are required!

-For all interested parties, the state harvest festival offers an opportunity to dive deeply into the cultural peculiarities of the region and to experience the hospitality of the two event locations up close.
-The anticipation of an unforgettable weekend is noticeable - be there and celebrate!
+For anyone interested, the state harvest festival offers an opportunity to delve deeply into the cultural peculiarities of the region and to experience the hospitality of the two venues up close.
+The anticipation of an unforgettable weekend is palpable - be there and celebrate with us!

-For more information about the program, you can also read what NDR,, Farmers' Association MV and Calendar 2016 report!
+For more information about the program, read what NDR, Farmers' Association MV and Calendar 2016 report!